Adobe Certifications and Certificates

 Anyone working in the video production industry needs to understand Premiere Pro to improve their work.
 With a market share of 20.83% and 18,318 active customers, it’s second in this market behind Figma (31,803 users with a 36.17% market share).
 It’s primarily used to edit videos and upload them online or prepare them for other uses.

 For example, you could edit an entire movie on Premiere Pro using its powerful and adaptable editing tools.
 Furthermore, you could create engaging short films, interesting commercials, and much more using its many apps.
-Its diversity of use makes it a great option if you already have the Adobe Creative Suite and want to produce films.
+Its diversity of use makes it a great option if you already have the Adobe Creative Cloud and want to produce films.

 After Effects